 The models implemented here were based on Convolutional Neural Networks (CNNs).
 However, what distinguishes the model architectures here are the use of multiple separate CNNs within the same model (referred to a sub-networks).
 The main objective was to create an architecture that could be incrementally expanded to include additional tasks, each containing new classes, by training new CNN-sub-networks and appending them to prior sub-networks in parallel, negating the need to retrain the prior sub-networks.
 Two similar modeling techniques, with slightly different architectures were explored here (Figure 2).

 The first type of modeling technique (referred to as ‘type-1’) utilized one layer of parallel sub-networks, each one trained to differentiate between diseased leaves/healthy leaves for a single type of plant, and leaves from other plants (in-built task identification).
 This architecture relied on each sub-network’s ability to distinguish between leaves from their task-specific (target) plant, and other types of leaves.
 Each sub-network was introduced incrementally, each expanding number of classifications the model could make.
 The sub-network for these type-1 models were trained on a dataset of leaf images from their task-plant, with classes for the various diseased/healthy states, and with a generic ‘other’ class which consisted of a mixed set of leaves from plants exclusive of the sub-network’s task plant.
 The ‘other’ class was used for task identification: detecting the appropriate sub-network for any given image.
-As, an image was run through all sub-networks in the model, the sub-network which yielded the lowest probability of the image belonging to it’s ‘other’ class was identified as the on-task sub-network.
+As, an image was run through all sub-networks in the model, the sub-network which yielded the lowest probability of the image belonging to its ‘other’ class was identified as the on-task sub-network.
 This sub-network would then output the (non-‘other’) class which had the maximum probability; the final output for the model.
 As such, each sub-network was capable of task identification, and disease/healthy classification.

 The second type of modelling technique (type-2) was similar to the first in that it utilized parallel CNN-sub-networks and relied on an ‘other’ class for task identification, but consisted of two separate layers.
 The first layer consisted of binary classifiers which were capable of distinguishing between a task-specific plant, and the generic ‘other’ class, similar to those in model type-1.
 However, this first layer did not distinguish between diseased and healthy leaves (both were used in training); it was only for task identification.
 The second layer consisted of more traditional multi-class classifiers that were capable of distinguishing between healthy and diseased leaves from a single type of plant.
 For a given image, the first layer would determine the task, after which the image would be passed to the task-appropriate second layer sub-network.
 New classes could be introduced incrementally by adding additional sub-networks for each type of new plant; one in each layer.